kanishka-linux/vinanti/README.md

         i.e. http request session should be separate from above function session

-        Note: This feature is unstable and not thread safe, use with care
+        Note: Executing functins in this way is not thread safe, so use with care.

+              However, callbacks are thread safe.

 ## Finally regular synchronous http requests